Tao-Yunshuang/leetcode/learn/Recursion/Recurrence Relation.md

 2. If val < root.val - go to search into the left subtree searchBST(root.left, val).
 3. If val > root.val - go to search into the right subtree searchBST(root.right, val).
 4. Return root.

+Given an integer rowIndex, return the rowIndexth (0-indexed) row of the Pascal's triangle.

+Algorithm:
+1. The first row is just a single 1, i.e. getNum(0, ...) = 1
+2. The first and last number of each row is 1, i.e. getNum(k, 0) = getNum(k, k) = 1